Geology of the North Sea: Quaternary glaciations

-The Pleistocene saw the sea retreat from the basin as global sea-level fell due to accumulation of ice sheets.
-The major changes during the Pleistocene epoch have been brought about by several recent ice ages.
+It began about 600,000 ago and ended 450,000 years ago.)
 During glaciation, water was taken from the oceans to form the ice at high latitudes, causing global sea level to drop by about 120 meters, exposing the continental shelves and forming land-bridges between land-masses for animals to migrate.
 During deglaciation, the melted ice-water returned to the oceans, causing sea level to rise.
 This process can cause sudden shifts in coastlines and hydration systems resulting in newly submerged lands, emerging lands, collapsed ice dams resulting in salination of lakes, new ice dams creating vast areas of freshwater, and a general alteration in regional weather patterns on a large but temporary scale.
 It can even cause temporary reglaciation.
 This type of chaotic pattern of rapidly changing land, ice, saltwater and freshwater has been proposed as the likely model for the Baltic and Scandinavian regions, as well as much of central North America at the end of the Last Glacial Maximum LGM, with the present-day coastlines only being achieved in the last few millennia of prehistory.
 Also, the effect of elevation on Scandinavia submerged a vast continental plain that had existed under much of what is now the North Sea, connecting the British Isles to Continental Europe.